appveyor/website/src/_posts/2014-03-25-continuous-delivery-of-windows-azure-cloud-services-with-appveyor-ci.md

 title: Continuous Delivery of Windows Azure Cloud Services with AppVeyor CI
 ---

-<h2>Introduction</h2>
+## Introduction

 AppVeyor is Continuous Integration service for Windows developers to securely build and test code in parallel and deploy successful bits to on-premise or cloud environments.

 In this tutorial we'll guide you through the process of setting up a continuous delivery process for sample Azure Cloud Service (Azure CS) application starting from a code push to a repository and finishing with deployment of successful build to Azure.

-<h2>Note to Global Windows Azure Bootcamp attendees</h2>
+## Note to Global Windows Azure Bootcamp attendees

 On Saturday, March 29, 2014 <a href="http://global.windowsazurebootcamp.com/">Global Windows Azure Bootcamp (GWAB)</a> will take place in 141 locations across the globe.
 If you are not registered yet go <a href="http://global.windowsazurebootcamp.com/locations/">find a location near you</a> and do that.
-AppVeyor CI is one of the sponsors of this event and during that time we will be giving <strong>2 free months</strong> with the purchase of <a href="/pricing">any AppVeyor plan</a> to all GWAB attendees.
+AppVeyor CI is one of the sponsors of this event and during that time we will be giving **2 free months** with the purchase of <a href="/pricing">any AppVeyor plan</a> to all GWAB attendees.

 AppVeyor CI has tight relationship with Windows Azure platform.
 First of all, AppVeyor is built for Azure and it uses Azure IaaS to run your builds on dedicated virtual machines.
 Second, AppVeyor provides complete Continuous Delivery cycle for Azure projects, i.e. building, testing, packaging and deploying your web applications and Azure Cloud Services.
 GWAB training classes is a wonderful place to try AppVeyor and setup super-simple continuous integration for your lab project.

-<h2>Sample project on GitHub</h2>
+## Sample project on GitHub

 We've created a simple Azure Cloud Service solution created in Visual Studio 2013 and consisting of a WebRole and xUnit test projects.
 You can find <a href="https://github.com/FeodorFitsner/azure-cs-demo">sample project repository on GitHub</a>.